cvonfeldt/home-labs-soc/attacks/02-rdp-brute-force/Python_Script_VT_Enrichment/script_walkthrough.md

 # Script Walkthrough - enrich_ip.py

 ## Overview
 This document walks through the logic of `enrich_ip.py` section by section.
 The script automates the triage workflow for RDP brute force investigations by querying Splunk for failed login events and enriching attacker IPs against VirusTotal.
+I will document the walkthrough with the thoughtprocess that I had when writing it in the first place.

 ---
 <br>